VijayKrishnaIT/Visa_Interview_Test2/README.md

+# Visa Interview

+# Input

+- Create a React Redux Application to call the API's for the search.

 # Example parameters and response from callUserAPI

 ## Search param: { q: "This is the text to send to the API as the search string" }